OlawaleLasisi/CDofLamdaFunctions/README.md

 Click on Stacks to get the list of stacks.
 Find the stack that was created by the CodePipeline.
 Click the radio button next to it and click Delete.
-Make changes to the pipeline and try again.
+Make changes to the pipeline and try again